dav3860/vmbix/README.md

 2
 ```

-This project is a fork of the original VmBix by ihryamzik (https://code.google.com/p/vmbix/)
+This project is a fork of the original VmBix by @hryamzik

 ## Get the latest release binaries
 Check the [Releases](https://github.com/dav3860/vmbix/releases) section for the latest ZIP archive of VmBix.
 Extract the archive and install the files (see below).